xOsitax/personal-portfolio/README.md

 # - All html files passed the HTML5 validator tests and the CSS file passed the CSS validator tests

-# - Uses JS for more functionality such as a dark mode button, a message box when an item is added, and a clock
+# - Uses JS for more functionality such as a hover function, a message box when an item is added, and a clock